-ii) Cost Auditor and Disclosure about Cost Audit
+(ii) Cost Auditor and Disclosure about Cost Audit

-Pursuant to directions issued by Government of India, Ministry of Corporate Affairs (MCA) for appointment of Cost Auditors, the Board of Directors has appointed M/s B. R. & Associates, Cost Accountants, a Cost Accountant as a Cost Auditor of the Company for the financial year beginning from April 1, 2021 and ended March 31, 2022 and on recommendation of Board he has appointed for the financial year beginning from April 1, 2022 ended March 31, 2023.
+Pursuant to directions issued by Government of India, Ministry of Corporate Affairs (MCA) for appointment of Cost Auditors, the Board of Directors has appointed M/s B. R. & Associates,

+Accountants, as a Cost Auditor of the Company for the financial year beginning from April 1, 2022 and ended March 31, 2023 and on recommendation of Board he has appointed for the financial year beginning from April 1, 2023 ended March 31, 2024.
 The members are requested to ratify the remuneration to be paid to the cost auditors of the Company.